The Holy Spirit or my conscience?

 In Acts 24:16, we read of Paul striving to have a clear conscience as Peter encourages each and everyone to have a clear conscience even when we are being falsely accused in 1 Peter 3:16-17

-But it is not only Christians who strive to have a clean conscience.
-Unbelievers seek a clear conscience too.
+However, it is not only Christians who strive to have a clean conscience.
+Unbelievers seek a clear conscience, too.
 Conscience is why those who don’t have faith in Jesus Christ still live morally upright lives and choose to do good instead of evil.
 It causes people to regret or defend their actions.
-It is the early warning system for every human being including children.
-Those who defend their heinous crimes are often thought of as having no conscience, but in reality, it is a choice they’ve made.
+It is the early warning system for every human being, including children.
+Those who usually defend their heinous crimes are often thought of as having no conscience, but in reality, it is a choice they’ve made.

 Ignoring your conscience as a believer can shipwreck your faith -1 Timothy 1:19.
 The Bible also speaks of a seared conscience in 1 Timothy 4:1-2 as God draws our attention to deceiving spirits.
 Craving for attention and seeking to settle scores, they teach hypocritical lies.

-Conscience serves our fleshly desires, despite its important role.
-Our conscience is part of the flesh that wages war with the Holy Spirit-Galatians 5:17.
-Though it helps us to be good people, conscience does not save anyone otherwise there would have been no need for Jesus Christ to die -John 3:16.
+Conscience serves our fleshly desires despite its important role.
+Our conscience is part of the flesh that wages war with the Holy Spirit (Galatians 5:17).
+Though it helps us to be good people, conscience does not save anyone; otherwise, Jesus Christ would not need to die (John 3:16).

-But believers have a helper in the Holy Spirit and best yet, the blood of Jesus Christ cleans or purges our conscience -Hebrews 9:14.
+But believers have a helper in the Holy Spirit, and best yet, the blood of Jesus Christ cleans or purges our conscience -Hebrews 9:14.
 As a born-again Christian, your body is home to two spirits- your spirit and the Holy Spirit.
 Romans 8:16 confirms that the Holy Spirit bears witness to our spirit.
-It’s the Holy Spirit who guides us into all truth -John 16:13 and in Romans 9:1 (NKJV), Paul is convinced that the Holy Spirit would confirm truth guided by conscience.
-But our struggle is largely caused by factors that influence our conscience including our senses, emotions, thoughts, circumstances, personal experiences, and the environment.
+The Holy Spirit guides us into all truth -John 16:13 and in Romans 9:1 (NKJV), Paul is convinced that the Holy Spirit would confirm truth guided by conscience.
+But our struggle is largely caused by factors that influence our conscience, including our senses, emotions, thoughts, circumstances, personal experiences, and the environment.
 Thus, we can mistake the voice of our conscience for the voice of the Holy Spirit.

-Wrongly attributing our conscience to the Holy Spirit may present the Spirit of Truth as an author of confusion, especially in situations where two people claiming “the Holy Spirit told me” contradict each other on the same subject.
+Wrongly attributing our conscience to the Holy Spirit may present the Spirit of Truth as an author of confusion, especially when two people claiming “the Holy Spirit told me” contradict each other on the same subject.

 Let me hear from you.
 Send all your comments or questions to mailto:pqgm29@gmail.com

-Your love donation will help us to reach many more people with the Gospel of Christ.
+Your love donation will help us reach many more people through the Gospel of Christ.

 Joyce Midley-Quainoo’s newly released “Straight Outta Love”: an uplifting message of hope and God’s truest love.